 On May 16, 2014, Rothschild Mobile Imaging Innovations, Inc. ("RMII") filed a complaint against the Company in the U.S. District Court for the District of Delaware alleging that certain of the Company's mobile imaging products infringe four RMII-owned patents related to mobile imaging technology.
 On June 1, 2014, RMII amended its complaint to add JPMorgan Chase & Co. and JPMorgan Chase Bank, N.A. (together, "Chase"), one of the Company's customers, as a defendant in the lawsuit (as amended, the "Initial Lawsuit").
-On September 8, 2014, RMII filed three additional complaints (the "Subsequent Lawsuits" and together with the

-Initial Lawsuit, the "RMII Lawsuits") against the Company in the U.S. District Court for the District of Delaware.
+On September 8, 2014, RMII filed three additional complaints (the "Subsequent Lawsuits" and together with the Initial Lawsuit, the "RMII Lawsuits") against the Company in the U.S. District Court for the District of Delaware.
 The Subsequent Lawsuits contain allegations substantially similar to the Initial Lawsuit regarding infringement by the Company's mobile imaging products of the four RMII-owned patents related to mobile imaging technology, but name as co-defendants Citibank, N.A., Citigroup Inc., Wells Fargo & Company, Wells Fargo Bank, N.A., Bank of America Corporation and Bank of America, N.A. (together with Chase, the "Bank Defendants"), each of whom offers the Company's mobile imaging technology as part of its mobile banking applications.
-On July 8, 2015, RMII amended the Subsequent Lawsuits to name as additional defendants Fisery, Inc. and NCR Corporation (the "Distributor Defendants") each of whom Mitek alleges distribute the Company's mobile imaging technology to the Bank Defendants.
-The trial has been scheduled for April 3, 2017.
+On July 8, 2015, RMII amended the Subsequent Lawsuits to name as additional defendants Fisery, Inc. and NCR Corporation (the "Distributor Defendants") each of whom RMII alleges distribute the Company's mobile imaging technology to the Bank Defendants.

 On November 10, 2014, the Company filed a motion to sever and stay the claims against Chase in the Initial Lawsuit pending resolution of RMII's claims against the Company, which motion was granted on August 3, 2015.
 On November 19, 2014, the Company filed joinders to the motion to stay with respect to the Subsequent Lawsuits, which joinders were also granted on August 3, 2015.
 Additionally, the U.S. Patent and Trademark Office instituted the Company's petitions for Inter Partes Review ("IPR") of all four asserted patents, and the Court agreed to stay the litigation in its entirety until all of the decisions are rendered in the IPR proceedings.
+RMII has since agreed to the unpatentability of one of its four asserted patents and oral argument in the IPR proceedings on the other three asserted patents was held on April 19, 2016.
+A decision in the IPR proceedings is due by the end of July 2016.